 ‘Thatcher’s Pension Reforms and Their Consequences’ is an AHRC-funded project which will conduct research into fundamental reforms to Britain’s pension system implemented by the Conservatives in the 1980s.

 The project is exploring the roots, construction, implementation, and consequences, both intended and unintended, of the many reforms undertaken by the Thatcher governments.
-It will examine the battle between ideas, interests, and institutions that took place over the Conservatives’ proposals; examine the compromises that were forced in the implementation of policy; and delineate the legacy of the policy changes that resulted.
+At the core of the research is a detailed historical study of the battle between ideas, interests, and institutions that took place over the Conservatives’ proposals.
+The project is exploring the compromises that were forced in the implementation of policy; and delineating the legacy of the policy changes that resulted.

 You can find out more about the project by clicking the links below